 How does the quality rating for a returned puzzle work?

 The puzzle you return should be as close to the same quality as possible.
 If you don't have equal, send BETTER.
 If you get a White Mountain puzzle, don't return a Puzzlebug or one with a missing piece.
-If the recipient files a rating return, you will be given the opportunity to replace the puzzle you sent with an acceptable one or lose 1 point for the violation.
+If the recipient files a dispute, you will be given the opportunity to replace the puzzle you sent with an acceptable one or permanently lose 1 point for the violation.